Website visitor tracking software for better engagement

 What performance metrics can be tracked using website visitor tracking tools?

-- Number of visitors: This metric indicates the total count of unique visitors to a website within a specific time period.
+- Number of visitors: This metric indicates the total count of unique visitors to a website within a specific period.
 It helps understand the overall traffic volume.

 - Page views: Page views refer to the total number of times a page is viewed by visitors.
 It helps gauge the popularity and engagement level of specific pages.